ollprogram/TwitchDiscordBridge/README.md

 # TwitchDiscordBridge
 Links the [Discord](https://discord.com) chat and the [Twitch](https://www.twitch.tv) chat together.
 # Author and Liscence :
 Hi I'm ollprogram and I am the author of this project.
 Thanks for using it. </br>Please don't be afraid to report to me bugs or mistakes.
 I'll try to fix them.
-By the way, english isn't my main language, so I'm sorry for english mistakes but i'm open if you find some. </br>
+By the way, english isn't my main language, so I'm sorry for english mistakes but I'm open if you find some. </br>
 Find information about the liscence used for this project [here](https://github.com/ollprogram/TwitchDiscordBridge/blob/main/LICENSE).
 You need to know the liscence before using my project.
 It gives information about how you can use my project.
 # Description :